 Eric Hoplin is executive director at the Financial Services Roundtable.
 He has more than a decade of experience leading teams to advance public policy and helping organizations succeed by leveraging his expertise in management consulting, strategic communication, change management, and public policy.
 Previously, he was a lead associate with Booz Allen Hamilton, a Fortune 500 management consulting firm.
 Prior to that, he served in a variety of public policy and political leadership roles, including as deputy chairman of the Minnesota GOP.
 He volunteers his time as a member of the Reagan Ranch Board of Governors and as a board member of Young Professionals in Foreign Policy, where he provides strategic advice and guidance to both organizations.

 Todd Buchholz is an economist, critically acclaimed author, and alumnus of YAF's programs.
-The Associated Press said Buchholz lights up economics with a wickedly sparkling wit.
+The Associated Press said Buchholz "lights up economics with a wickedly sparkling wit."
 The previous White House senior economic advisor, Tiger hedge fund managing director, and bestselling author gives lively and informative speeches on financial markets, entrepreneurship, and business.
-He is perhaps best known for his books, Lasting Lessons from the Corner Office and New Ideas from Dead CEOs.
+He frequently appears on Fox, CNBC, and the BBC, and is perhaps best known for his books, New Ideas from Dead Economists and The Price of Prosperity, which was named a must read by The Wall Street Journal.
+Todd and his wife Debby are also co-producers of the Broadway smash hit Jersey Boys.

 Charles Kline Professor of History and Management

-Dr. Burt Folsom is the Charles Kline Professor of History and Management at Hillsdale College in Michigan and the historian-in-residence at the Foundation for Economic Education.
+Dr. Burton Folsom is Professor Emeritus and Distinguished Fellow of Hillsdale College in Hillsdale, Michigan.
 He is also the longest serving faculty member on Young America's Foundation's roster of speakers, addressing nearly every National Conservative Student Conference since its inception in 1979.
-He has taught U.S. history at the University of Nebraska, the University of Pittsburgh, Murray State University, and Northwood University.
-He is also the author of several books, including The Myth of the Robber Barons and New Deal or Raw Deal?
+He also taught U.S. history at the University of Nebraska, the University of Pittsburgh, Murray State University, and Northwood University.
+He is also the author of eleven books, including The Myth of the Robber Barons and Deal or Raw Deal?
 How FDR's Economic Legacy has Damaged America.
+He now resides in Atlanta, Georgia, and travels widely, lecturing on the history of free markets.

 Director of the Free Market Forum

-Anita Folsom is the director of the Free Market Forum at Hillsdale College.
+Anita Folsom directed the Free Market Forum at Hillsdale College for ten years, which brought together college professors from across the US to learn more about free markets and why they work so well.
 Anita has taught American history at Hillsdale College and also in the University of Kentucky community college system.
-She has served in various policy-related positions, including as county chair of the Reagan/Mitch McConnell efforts in 1984, and set up the Western field office for Senator McConnell.
-Along with her husband, Anita co-wrote FDR Goes to War: How Expanded Executive Power, Spiraling National Debt, and Restricted Civil Liberties Shaped Wartime America in 2011 and currently writes for their blog at www.BurtFolsom.com .
+She has served in various policy-related positions, including as county chair of the Reagan/Mitch McConnell efforts in 1984, and as Field Representative for Senator McConnell during his first term.
+Along with her husband, Anita co-wrote FDR Goes to War: How Expanded Executive Power, Spiraling National Debt, and Restricted Civil Liberties Shaped Wartime America (2011) and Sam Can't Count (2014).

 The Herbold Group, LLC